KKBOX/OpenAPI-JavaScript/README.md

 All the code.

 ```
-import {Auth} from 'kkbox-javascript-developer-sdk'
+import {Auth} from '@kkboxorg/kkbox-javascript-developer-sdk'
-import {Api} from 'kkbox-javascript-developer-sdk'
+import {Api} from '@kkboxorg/kkbox-javascript-developer-sdk'

 const auth = new Auth(client_id, client_secret)
 auth.clientCredentialsFlow.fetchAccessToken().then(response => {